redis-applied-ai/retrieval-optimizer/README.md

 ```

 ### Study Config Options
-TODO -- please document in a table
+TODO -- please document in a table like the env vars above